dingdingwall/EmployeeManagementSystem/README.md

-# For my Final Project in DBSYS31
+# For my Final Project in DBSYS31 -- Teacher:Sir Hardy @hn185036

 ** Not yet finished.
 - still working on the login form, after I finish it I will work on the menu form.